Rebalance the cluster primary buckets

 For more information, refer to the REST API documentation for cluster/master/control.

-In summary, cluster rebalancing occurs under these circumstances:
+It occurs under these circumstances:

 - A peer joins or rejoins a cluster.